 - Does the shape of the dish make it easy for sand to get stuck in the corners or edges?

 - Is the dish too tall for my hamster to get in and out easily?

 - Is the dish wide enough for my hamster to roll around freely?

 Dishes that are in the shape of a wok are very popular due to the stable construction, lack of corners and deeper center that make rolling around fun for the hamster.
 However, nearly any short, wide container would work for this purpose.

 You may also purchase specialized hamster bathhouses, if you’re so inclined, like the one by Kaytee sold here.

-Because you are using sand that is pet-safe and dust-free, there’s no saying that you couldn’t let your hamster bathe themselves every day if they want to.
+Because you are using pet-safe and dust-free sand, there’s no saying that you can’t let your hamster bathe themselves every day if they want to.
 Many owners like to leave their pet’s sand bathing dish in their cage so that they may clean themselves and roll around at their leisure.

 What’s important here, is making sure that the sand remains clean.
 Dirty sand will not clean a hamster’s body.
 For this reason, there are plenty of hamster owners who like to keep their hamster’s bath outside of their cage.
 This makes it easier to monitor the condition of the sand and clean it as necessary before offering it to their hamster once more.